Status: Accidental in winter.

 - 16 Dec 1972-21 Jan 1973, Chet Ager NC, Lincoln, Lancaster Co (Bennett 1973).

-Documentation of this record is minimal, and the sighting was never submitted to the NOURC, and so this species is not on the Official List of the Birds of Nebraska.
 The details provided are that the bird was “observed at least twice a week” at the Nature Center feeders, including one instance by 16 Audubon Nature Club members, and its head color was “dark chestnut brown, with black above the bill”.

 Lending credibility to this report were two eastern South Dakota records during the same fall; one in Deuel Co 2-3 Nov 1972 and another which was banded and photographed in Brookings Co 12-18 Nov 1972 (Tallman et al 2002).
 Hussell (1996) and Goodwin and Rosche (1973) described an amazing irruption of both Black-capped and Boreal Chickadees in Ontario in fall 1972, the same year as the South Dakota and Nebraska records.
 Some 18-33% of the Ontario chickadees were Boreals, odd in that there had only been a single prior record at that location.
 During the same fall, Chipman (1973) described an invasion in eastern Michigan, and occurrence in eight Minnesota counties, as did Maley (1973) in Minnesota.
 Thus, although the massive Ontario irruption weakened westward, the presence of Boreal Chickadees in central Minnesota increases the likelihood that the two South Dakota records and the one from Nebraska were linked to the Ontario event.